thescar101/geometric-entities-2d/README.md

 ```
 sudo apt install git build-essential
 ```
-(NOTE: I think UF CISE's Linux servers already have git and g++ installed, so skip this step.)
+NOTE: If you are using UF CISE's Linux servers, you can skip the step above.
+Git and g++ are already installed, and students don't have sudo privileges on those machines anyway.

-Download this repository and enter the newly created directory:
+Next, download this repository and enter the newly created directory:
 ```
 git clone https://github.com/rb-uf/geometric-entities-2d
 cd geometric-entities-2d